 beneath a blanket of gray

 for a proper sunrise.

 blasphemyin a Heaven no grander than a forest, He sat upon a throne weaved of ivy and wild roses; it was there He first touched the Universe, and it was there He came to find the thriving rock He named earth. absent lives were flitting about in oceans deep and dark, and He sought to make company, entertainment, using His vast power to manipulate these beings' path. they grew until they resembled His intention, but before the first man thought of the savannah's cruelty or had any thought besides instinct, angels were birthed of the Lord's passing thoughts

 He would breathe and exhale

 lights that cuddled like sweet birds,

-tucked close for warmth
+tucked close for warmth in a simple

 stillyou lust to make his long legs quiver